-The most exaggerated fear among individual is fear of failure.
+The most exaggerated fear among individuals is fear of failure.

-There are many people who have failed and there will be many people who will fail.
-It is not about failure at something but it is all about being able to raise from those failures.
+Many people have failed, and there will be many people who will fail.
+It is not about failure at something, but it is all about being able to rise from those failures.

 What if some XYZ doesn’t work?

-There are so many websites, blogs and even freelancing website where I have failed miserably.
+There are so many websites, blogs, and even freelancing websites where I have failed miserably.
 No one knows about them except me unless I want to be writing about them on my blog.

-There is no one on this planet who has the time to list all your failures and question you about them.
+No one on this planet has the time to list all your failures and question you about them.

-Microsoft failed at encarta where they tried publishing a online Encyclopedia.
-This was prior to Wikipedia.
+Microsoft failed at Encarta, where they tried publishing an online Encyclopedia.
+It was before Wikipedia.
 There are high chances that you may not even know about it.
-The reason I shared about a technology company that you may closely follow as a developer and still you have not heard about some of their failed products.
+The reason I shared about a technology company that you may carefully follow as a developer, and you still have not heard about some of their failed products.

 Anybody can fail.
-It is just that if you fail no one cares and you shouldn’t either.
-Take failure as a learning experience and focus to the next thing that can work for you.
+It is just that if you fail, no one cares, and you shouldn’t either.
+Take failure as a learning experience and focus on the next thing that can work for you.